bijoy-xpeedstudio/auto-git-push-with-laravel-pint/README.md

 # Git auto push with auto code formatter.

 > This script are using laravel/pint for formating code.
-You don't need  to install script automatically install it if not install .
+You don't need  to install laravel/pint.
+This script automatically install laravel/pint if it's not installed in your composer package .
 ### How to use it
 > Put git.sh in your project folder.
 Then make it executable by using this command.